freaktechnik/Crowd-Dashboard/README.md

 Compatibility
 =============
-Crowd-dashboard has been tested and is working in
+Crowd-Dashboard has been tested and is working in
    * Firefox 25+
    * Chrome 31
    * Internet Explorer 10